5 Key Differences between Futures and Forward Contracts

-The Commodities and Futures Trading Commission regulate futures trading, which ensures trade transparency.
-Again, for me this is a must have in order to protect my money from any fraudulent activity.
+The Commodities and Futures Trading Commission regulates futures trading, which ensures trade transparency.
+Again, for me this is a must-have in order to protect my money from any fraudulent activity.

-There are no exchange regulations for futures contracts and they trade over-the-counter.
+There are no exchange regulations for futures contracts vs forward contracts, and they trade over-the-counter.
 This also opens up more risks due to the lack of liquidity.

-There are no definitive studies on the amount of forward contract scams as there is no exchange, but I would imagine the number is higher than on a futures exchange.
+There are no definitive studies on the number of forward contract scams as there is no exchange, but I would imagine the number is higher than on a futures exchange.